 Method 6 – Disable Add-ons in Internet browser

 If you’re getting the memory could not be read error only in Internet Explorer, it might be caused by a faulty add-on.
-You need to go to the settings and disable all the add-ons or start up Internet Explorer with no add-ons.
+You need to go to the settings and disable all the add-ons or start up Internet Explorer without add-ons.

-You can read my previous post on how to manage add-ons in Internet Explorer for help on doing both of these things.
+You can read my previous post on how to avoid installing browser add-ons with malware for help on doing both of these things.

-Method 7 – Uninstall old version of Java Runtime
+Method 7 – Uninstall Old Versions of Java Runtime

 Speaking of buggy software, older versions of the Java Runtime Environment can cause this issue.
 What’s annoying is that even when you update Java, sometimes older versions are left on your computer.